Home > Books > View

 Finalist for The A.M.
 Klein Prize for Poetry in 2005

-he World Is a Heartbreaker inaugurates a new subgenre: imposter poetry.
+The World Is a Heartbreaker inaugurates a new subgenre: imposter poetry.
 This collection is a set of 1600 pseudohaikus, bite-sized chunks of poetic goodness shotgunned at the distracted masses.

 What’s a pseudohaiku?
 It’s the poetry of pure indulgence, a three-liner without the constraint, the pretension or the 5–7–5 syllable form.
 The subject matter?
 Relationships, cats, insecurities – themes recur and build into a kind of non-linear narrative.

+These micropoems are easily digestible yet remarkably acute, a catalogue of scattered thoughts and pointed observations.
 Sometimes sexy, sometimes scandalous, sometimes sentimental, but always three lines long, these pseudohaikus are the future of poetry in a world awash with sound bites, news clips, catchphrases.
-There are no pleasures like the guilty ones.

 Click here to search for this book at the Atwater Library.